mapswipe/python-mapswipe-workers/docs/source/installation.md

 The Firebase setup consists of two parts:

 - Firebase Database Rules (`firebase/database.rules.json`)
-- Firebase Functions (`firbase/functions/`)
+- Firebase Functions (`firebase/functions/`)

 To deploy them to the Firebase Project the Firebase Command Line Tools are requiered.
 They are preinstalled in the provided Docker image (`firebase/Dockerfile`).
-When running this image the database riles and the functions will be deployed.
+When running this image the database rules and the functions will be deployed.
 For this to work a Firebase Token is needed:

 1. On a PC with a browser install the Firebase Command Line Tools ([https://firebase.google.com/docs/cli/](https://firebase.google.com/docs/cli/#install_the_firebase_cli))
 2. Run `firebase login:ci` to generate a Firebase Token.